NZ Performance Car: Mobile

-A free opt-in text club which has more than 23,000 members is utilised to disseminate special offers from sponsors, and promote the magazine, games and events.
+A free opt-in text club which has more than 23,000 members is utilised to share special offers from sponsors, and promote the magazine, games and events.

 NZ Performance Car is also one of the largest suppliers of mobile content (ringtones, screen wallpapers and the like) via Vodafone's network.

 NZ Performance Car TV

-NZ Performance Car TV is a free-to-air television program in its eighth series.
-It has had airtime on TV ONE, TV2, Prime and Sky Sports, often simultaneously which is unique in its genre.
+NZ Performance Car TV is a free-to-air television programme in its eighth series.
+It has had airtime on TV ONE, TV2, Prime and Sky Sports, often simultaneously, which is unique in its genre.
 Each series consists of 13 episodes.
 Two series are usually screened per year.

-First airing in 2004 the series has evolved to match the changing tastes of the import car scene.
+First airing in 2004, the series has evolved to match the changing tastes of the import car scene.
 Series 8 had a large focus on drifting.

 Events

 NZ Drift Series

 The NZ Drift Series is a drifting motorsport series run on New Zealand tracks.
 It made its debut in 2007 with a professionally run, five-round championship series.